 Where to Find Financing Options for Your Small Business

 The SBA has several programs available to help businesses get financing with low-interest rates and flexible payment terms.
 In addition to basic loan programs, they also offer micro-business financing.
 The SBA itself doesn’t issue the loans, however.
 Instead, getting an SBA loan requires going through a participating traditional lender.

 Business finance loans available through traditional banks include many of the options listed above.
 When going through a traditional lender, especially without the help of the SBA, you may have a hard time finding flexible payment terms and low-interest rates, particularly if your credit isn’t great.
 However, for qualifying businesses, these loans can be great.

 When you go through a credit union, you’ll find a nearly identical set of options as traditional banks offer.
 The difference is that credit unions are less focused on profit and more focused on member satisfaction.
 That makes credit unions a good place to try if a bank turned you down for not having high enough credit.
 Still, credit unions will have credit requirements that not every business can meet.

-Alternative lenders, such as First Down Funding, go beyond traditional loans and offer unique ways of offering business finance loans.
+Alternative lenders typically go beyond traditional loans and offer unique ways of offering business finance loans.
 These loans are typically available to businesses that do not meet the requirements traditional lenders impose.
-While some of these funding options may involve high interest rates, others offer unique ways of bringing in funding with flexible terms.
+While some of these funding options may involve high-interest rates, others offer unique ways of bringing in funding with flexible terms.

 FAQs About Small Business Financing